Mohsin Akhtar Kayani

-Mohsin Akhtar Kayani (born 11 February 1970) is a Pakistani jurist who has been Justice of the Islamabad High Court since 22 December 2015.
+Mohsin Akhtar Kayani (born 11 February 1970) is a Pakistani jurist who had been Justice of the Islamabad High Court from 22 December 2015 to 29 April 2026.

+Judicial Commission of Pakistan approved his transfer from Islamabad High Court to Lahore High Court on 28 April 2026.

 Early life and education

-Kayani was born on 11 February 1970 in Islamabad.
+Kayani was born on 11 February 1970 in Rawalpindi to a Kayani Ghakar family.

 He completed his matriculation from F.G Boys High School in Islamabad, followed by his intermediate education in 1987 and graduation in 1989, both from F.G College for Men in Islamabad.
-He obtained his LLB degree from the University of Punjab in 1994, and pursued his M.A. in Political Science from the same university during 1995-1996.
-Subsequently, he earned his LLM degree from Karachi University between 2001 and 2003, and completed his M.Sc in Pakistan Studies in 2005.
+He obtained his LLB degree from the University of Punjab in 1994, and pursued his M.A. in political science from the same university during 1995–1996.
+Subsequently, he earned his LLM degree from Karachi University between 2001 and 2003, and completed his M.Sc. in Pakistan Studies in 2005.

 He also attained a Post Graduate Diploma from the University of Peshawar, in collaboration with the University of Oslo.

 Career

 Kayani began his legal career by becoming an advocate of the District Courts on 18 June 1995, and advocate of the High Courts on 21 November 1997.
 Later, he was enrolled as an Advocate of the Supreme Court of Pakistan on 19 June 2009.

 In addition to his legal career, he has been actively involved in bar association politics.
-He initially served as Joint Secretary and later as General Secretary of the Islamabad Bar Council from 1997 to 1998 and from 2003 to 2004, respectively.
+He initially served as Joint Secretary and later as General Secretary of the Islamabad Bar Association from 1997 to 1998 and from 2003 to 2004, respectively.
 He also served as President of the Islamabad High Court Bar Association from 2014 to 2015.

-On 23 December 2015, he was appointed as a Judge of the Islamabad High Court.
+On 23 December 2015, he was appointed as a Judge of the Islamabad High Court. where he served until his transfer by Judicial Commission of Pakistan on 28 April 2026.
+He has been transferred to Lahore High Court.